AlphaValue Corporate Services

 Expected growth higher for white cement

-Growth of the white cement market is expected over the medium term to be higher than grey cement because:
+The growth in the white cement market is expected to be higher than that of grey cement over the medium term because:

 • there is a cannibalisation effect of grey cement by white cement due to the added functionalities/applications it offers;